BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 ## Associate an Email Address With Your GPG Key

 In this section, you will be associating an email address with your selected GPG key.
-This is important for some reasons, but for this guide's purpose _it allows GitHub to check if your GitHub account's verified email address matches both your committer identity and the email address associated with your GPG key_.
+This is important for multiple reasons, but for this guide's purpose _it allows GitHub to check if your GitHub account's verified email address matches both your committer identity and the email address associated with your GPG key_.

 > Note: if you have followed along and created your GPG key in the previous section, you _already_ have associated an email address with your key -- so you should skip this section.

 1. On the Terminal, type the command `gpg --edit-key $KEY_ID`

-4. To edit your user ID information, type:
+2. To edit your user ID information, type:

     `$ gpg> adduid`